om-varshney/Hello-World/README.md

 # Hello-World

-This is my first GitHub repository
+This is the clone of the master branch repository